-- The debut in 2009 of the Neuhaus’s Reading Teachers Network, which provides online videos of classroom instructional techniques and offers lesson plans, printable instructional materials, and brief narrated presentations that reinforce lessons of the KASTOR program.
+- The debut in 2009 of the Neuhaus’s Reading Teachers Network, which provides online videos of classroom instructional techniques and offers lesson plans and printable instructional materials.

 - A Master of Reading and Writing program, which began in the fall of 2009 in collaboration with Southern Methodist University.